uopsdod/redux-tutorial/README.md

   }
 ```

-3-2. decide how to map the functions to dispatched functions
+3-2. decide how to map the dispatched functions to your UI component
 ```javascript
   const mapDispatchToProps = dispatch => {
     return {